 How do you design the UI for a new app or feature?
 Good old fashioned pencil and paper?
 Photoshop or Sketch?
 Perhaps a wireframing tool like Balsamiq?
 Maybe you build clickable mockups or fully interactive prototypes?
-However you go about it, getting some feedback on a design before it’s fully coded is great way to save time and effort.
+However you go about it, using prototyping tools to get some feedback on a design before it’s fully coded is a great way to save time and effort.

 When building an app for a client, they’re usually a lot happier if they can see and touch what they’ll be getting before it’s built.
 For your own apps, being able to rapidly iterate on the design with prototypes can get you to market with a quality product much faster.
 There’s been a lot of activity in the prototyping tools space over the last year or two, providing a variety of ways to build brilliant prototypes.
 In this post we’ll look at some of the most interesting and promising ones.